 Bedsores, pressure ulcers, pressure sores, and decubitus ulcers can be painful, deadly, and damaging to your health.
 A person with bedsores is at risk for deadly infections.
 However, most bedsores can be avoided, especially in the case of nursing home residents who do not receive proper care.
-If you or your loved one is suffering from bedsores due to the negligence of someone else, you may be able to file a lawsuit against the hospital, assisted living facility, nursing home or group home to recover compensation for your loses.
+If you or your loved one is suffering from bedsores due to nursing home abuse or the negligence of someone else, you may be able to file a lawsuit against the hospital, assisted living facility, nursing home or group home to recover compensation for your loses.
 Typically, damages in such cases are obtained for:

 The Visible Signs of Neglect Can Take Their Toll